83328/gyro_games/instructions.md

 2. Install dependencies automatically (if needed)
 3. Start the server at http://localhost:8080

-When cloudflared is running, `games.arthurlimpens.com` will route to your local server.
+When cloudflared is running, `gyro.games` will route to your local server.

 ## Alternative: Manual commands